 Last Updated On • 10 min read

-A load cell is a sensor—a force transducer that converts a mechanical force into a signal that can be measured, conditioned, and analyzed.
+A load cell is a precision measurement sensor—a force transducer that converts a mechanical force into an electrical signal that can be measured, conditioned, and analyzed.
 When a force (e.g., tension, compression, shear, torque, etc.) is applied, a load cell converts this force into an electrical signal output that changes proportionally to the force applied.

 Load cell sensors enable consistent, reliable measurements of force and are widely used in a large variety of weighing and other force measurement applications.
 This includes the weighing of products in trade and logistics, ensuring safety, enabling automation, and calibrating devices.
 They are used in many industries such as packaging, automotive, chemical processing, agriculture, construction, medical, pharmaceutical, test & measurement, robotics, and much more.